is polycystic kidney disease?

 - frequent urination

-resemble other disorders.
-It is important to get medical attention for a child
+children may resemble other disorders.
+It is important to get medical attention

 What causes polycystic kidney disease?

-develops in people who have other serious kidney problems.
-There are three
+commonly, it develops in people who have other serious kidney problems.
+There

-common than ADPKD.
-It is also inherited, but both parents must carry the gene
+is much less common than ADPKD.
+It is also inherited, but both parents must

-have symptoms if they have only one gene.
-If they inherit two genes, one from
+will not have symptoms if they have only one gene.
+If they inherit two genes,

 There are four types of ARPKD: